New findings:My mother's family:

 The 1901 census shows Peter, bricklayer, now 35, with his wife Elizabeth and two children, James aged 5 and Mary Ann aged 3, at 7 Clark Street in Dundee.
 Young James, bricklayer, aged 37, is at 27 Ogilvie Road, with his wife Margaret, and four children, Patrick aged 11, Ann, 8, Susan, 6 and Margaret, 5; there is no sign of the James who was an infant in 1891.

 James and his children, though, have moved on from the status of Patrick Cassidy, sometime railway labourer or mason's labourer.
 The early Irish immigrants to Dundee, whatever their backgrounds in Ireland may have been, were the poorest of poor in the Dundee of the early 19th century, living often in what we would now consider ghettos, enclaves of poverty in a town struggling out of poverty, providing the armies of labourers and unskilled mill workers to fuel the growing industrialisation of the town.
 But by the end of that century, they have trades and crafts, connections and demonstrated abilities.
 They have become part of Dundee.
-Margaret, though, moving out for what reasons we do not know, experiences the poverty of the east end of Glasgow, and dies in childbirth only a year after her mother's death in Dundee.
-Her partner, Thomas Lynch, seems to have little knowledge of Margaret's background - was the distance too far, or was Margaret seen as 'living in sin' and ostracised?

-It is strange to reflect that when my mother came to Dundee, in the late 1920s, there may have been Cassidy relatives in the city of whom she had no knowledge; descendants of the Irish immigrants of the early and mid 19th century, now become part of the people of Dundee and indeed, as masons and bricklayers, literally part of the shaping of its fabric.
+I found it strange to reflect that when my mother came to Dundee, in the late 1920s, there might have been Cassidy relatives in the city of whom she had no knowledge; descendants of the Irish immigrants of the early and mid 19th century, now become part of the people of Dundee and indeed, as masons and bricklayers, literally part of the shaping of its fabric.
 The changes in Dundee from the 1830s to the mid 20th century were vast; the construction of commerce paralleled by that of the commercial buildings of the city streets, the demonstration of Dundee's 19th century boom-time, and extending to the building of streets and housing estates sprawling outwards into the Angus countryside.
 Further changes in the latter 20th century would render much of the City unrecognisable to James Cassidy and his sisters Elizabeth and Margaret.
 Indeed, the changes to Princes Street, King Street and the Seagate, even since I left the city, have resulted in a very different landscape.

 Evidence for Margaret Cronley and John Conolly comes from the burial records of The Howff in Dundee, transcribed by Friends of Dundee City archives and the Tay Valley Family History Society, and made available online at http://www.fdca.org.uk/FDCAHowffInfo.html.
 Having found Margaret Cronley - the only Cronley present - I was then able to find John Conolly and possibly some others of his family.